navionpilot/earn2keep-app/README.md

 ## Notes

 - This app does NOT include `node_modules/` — Vercel installs them automatically during deployment.
-- Local development is optional and not required to ship updates.
+- Local development is optional and not required to ship updates .